 In addition to wider programming options, digital hearing aids have the capacity for extra features, such as Bluetooth and telecoil technology.

 Cut Down on Feedback in Digital Hearing Aids

 Feedback reduction is one of the greatest advantages to digital hearing aids.
 In the same way digital hearing aids can distinguish between sound and speech, these nifty little devices can anticipate and reduce feedback.
 Digital technology allows the hearing aid to minimize or completely cancel out any detected feedback, so you can avoid onerous whistling sounds.

 Smaller and Sleeker Digital Hearing Aids

 As digital processing power continues to evolve exponentially, this means that laptops, cell phones and digital hearing aids are all getting smaller as well.
-To see just how sleek these hearing aids can look, check out in the canal Uno hearing aid, which contains the power of digital technology in a dime-sized device.
+To see just how sleek these hearing aids can look, check out our in the canal Invisible hearing aid, which contains the power of digital technology in a dime-sized device.

 Drawbacks to Digital Hearing Aids?

 While pretty much every source will attest to the superiority of digital devices, everyone also has the same complaint: the high price.
 But as a top-notch provider of digital hearing aids, Audicus Hearing Aids brings you high function at a low cost through its novel delivery method.

 Read more about the prices of digital hearing aids.